marj73/AGDA_Rbook/docs/06-Exp_RF.md

 -   In the second part, we will apply a local version of RF (named "*Geographical Random Forest*") to analyse the spatial heterogeneity of the local variable importance.
     This will help to deep our understanding of the influence of the predictor variable explored locally,

-## Computing lab: tools to comprehend RF
+## Computing lab: Understanding Random Forest Models

 ### Re-load libraries and workspace